nskatti1/Fast-Robots/docs/lab6.rst

         applyMotorControl(error, motor_offset);

-Graphs of the angle versus time were generated to analyze the controller’s response.
+Graphs of the angle versus time were generated to analyze the controller’s response and control Signal vs Time.

 .. list-table::
    :widths: auto